Stanley's Cup: Reception

 Despite the episode being mostly well received by critics, "Stanley's Cup" is a relatively unpopular episode amongst fans of the series.
+Originally, the creators, exhausted by making the previous six episodes were so worn out while making this, they had no idea where to go with it.
+The ending for this episode was thought of at the last second and although they thought it was funny, they could see why many didn’t like it.

 According to Parker and Stone, "a lot of people didn't get that one.
 We thought the ending was really sweet and weird, but nobody really got it."
 Stone said the episode "is like three-quarters of a show, but the ending is fucking sweet."

 Dan Iverson of IGN gave the episode a positive review, with a score of 9.1 out of 10, writing: "With the hilarious satire, and the parody of a well known movie genre we couldn't help but love this episode.
 Even though it featured sports as the theme, it wasn't any funnier for those who played hockey as a kid, but could be enjoyed by anybody that has seen this type of film.
 The only problem that we had with the episode was the disregard for Steve Irwin's death.
 South Park has never had any problems making fun of taboo topics, but it just felt like it is too soon to make these comments."